LA AXARQUIA - A land of myths, bandits, miguelitos & above all beauty

 The region known as LA AXARQUIA has been mute witness to the comings and goings of many civilizations, for ever since prehistoric times this area has been coveted by man.
 The Axarquia region is threaded between two mountain ranges and there is much to discover in the quaint villages which still retain the simple way of life.
 Here you will find friendly people, cobbled narrow streets with white-washed houses, stunning scenery, majestic mountains and even a lake.

-COLMENAR is the capital of the Malaga Mountains.
-In 1485 this village was a complex of country houses owned by Hamet el Zuque the governor of Comares, but today it is a beautiful white village, hanging to a small hillock, on the side of a mountain and divided into two parts.
+In 1485 COLMENAR was a complex of country houses owned by Hamet el Zuque the Governor of Comares, but today it is a beautiful white village, hanging to a small hillock, on the side of a mountain and divided into two parts.
 The village is totally Moorish in appearance with lots of steep, twisty streets and consist of the high district (El Cerillo and the low (La Plaza).
 Many of the houses have tiny shrines that date from the 16th century on their outside walls.

 LA VINUELA, 19 kms inland from the coast at Torre del Mar, is where the Route of the Oil and Mountains commences.
 At the end of XVIIC it was an important place on the Malaga-Granada route for carriages to stop.
 The inn Venta la La Viña, has offered respite to the weary travellers on their way to and from Granada since the 18th century, it is still a favourite place for locals to gather.
 Nearby is a dam and beautiful lake where swimming, fish and small boats are permitted.

-ALCAUCIN, the name comes from the Arab Al-Cautin which means "The Arches”, is flanked on one side by the peak of the Maroma at 2,080 ms the highest in the La Axarquia.
+ALCAUCIN, the name comes from the Arab Al-Cautin which means "The Arches”, is flanked on one side by the peak of the Maroma at 2,080 mts the highest in the La Axarquia.
+It marks the boundary between Granada and Malaga provinces.
 In the Boquete de Zafarraya is a natural passage at the border of Granada Province where in August 1983 a jawbone of a Neanderthal man was discovered.
-There is also a castle and Arab baths of sulphur waters at Las Majadasas just outside.
+The Arab baths at Las Majadas is where you can bathe in the sulphur water.
+In the 16th century the innkeeper, El Mellao and his wife were murdered by outlaws.
+This provoked such Christian reprisals that the local Moriscos(moors converted to Christianity) rose up in revolt.
 In the Alcazar Mountains is a Nature Reserve offering all kinds of activities and where the Romeria during the celebrations of San Isidro on May 15th takes place.

-PERIANA is a prosperous and flourishing town based on two products, oil; considered the best in the Province, and the fruit, especially the peaches, having the most outstanding taste and quality.
-An Arab fiesta is dedicated to the peach every year at the end of the harvest.
+PERIANA founded in 1761 and rebuilt in 1884 by a devastating earthquake is now a prosperous and flourishing town due to the olive oil considered the best in the province and the peaches having the most outstanding taste and quality.
+A fiesta is dedicated to the peach every year at the end of the harvest.
 Situated at the north of the lake at La Vinuela the nearby Guaro River provides water for the reservoir and the surrounding land is green and verdant providing a perfect climate for citrus fruit.

 Gently rolling hills sit below the sharply contrasting jagged grey mountains which tower above like sleeping giants.
 This village, like so many within the Axarquia, has had its fair share of tragedy.
 In 1884 an earthquake destroyed many homes and took just under 60 lives, the phylloxera plague killed the vines and floods ravaged part of the area.
 However, the Periana we see today is a bustling village alive and well and blessed with the most fantastic views of La Vinuela reservoir and the distant coast at Torre del Mar.